nus-cs2103/website-base/_course-TIC2002/mid-semester-survey-results.md

   In the meantime, I thank you for your patience with the website -- it's not easy to disseminate that much of information in a way that fits everyone's expectations %%(e.g., some prefer more content to be more 'visual' while others prefer minimalistic presentation)%%, and we realize that ==it is not easy for you to consume that much of information== either.
+  If you can't seem to find the information you are looking for in the website, just ask (post in the forum of email tic2002@comp.nus.edu.sg).

 </div>